OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/Flatbox rev 5 RGB case - Art Case/README.md

 Please note that printing the buttons in white resin will allow the LEDs to show through better, but there are no issues with printing them in PLA with a normal 3D printer.

+Please also note that this stock shot is from the previous version of the board that only had one LED per button.
+The current version uses two LEDs per button.

 ---

 You will need the following parts to complete a case:<br/>
-1 x Flatbox Rev 5 RGB board (either v1 or v2) with pre-soldered hot-swap sockets and 6x6x8 tac switches + the Waveshare RP2040 Zero<br/>
+1 x Flatbox Rev 5 RGB v2.0 with pre-soldered hot-swap sockets, 6x6x8 tac switches + the Waveshare RP2040 Zero<br/>
 1 x Flatbox rev 5 RGB - Art Case - Main Frame<br/>
 1 x Flatbox rev 5 RGB - Art Case - Top Support<br/>
 1 x Flatbox Rev 5 RGB - Art Case - Top Plexi<br/>